 - a.
 If you do not want to fill out the evaluation, log into the site anyway so the system knows you were there and then exit without answering any of the questions. - b.
 After you have exited from the course evaluation site, open Word and on separate lines type your four-character HWID, the date, the name of this homework problem HW13-5 Course Evaluation, and the words I accessed the course evaluation web site. - c.
-Save the document using the name HW13-5 HWID Course Evaluation Done, and close it.
+Save the document using the name HW13-5 HWID Course Evaluation Done, and close it. - Step 4 Submit Now, submit the following.
+The first three are handouts and the last two are Word files.
+Use these names for the pdf files:

-HW13-1 3A Trails Handout HW13-2 Import from Word and Excel Handout HW13-3 Integration Handout HW13-4 (Mis)-communication Slide in Word HW13-5 Course Evaluation Word File
+HW13-1 HWID 3A Trails Handout HW13-2 HWID Import from Word and Excel Handout HW13-3 HWID Integration Handout HW13-4 HWID (Mis)-communication Slide in Word ← This is a pdf of a Word file HW13-5 HWID Course Evaluation Word File ← This is a pdf of a Word file